Benardakaka/Watchlist/README.md

 3. Get into Python folder (cd into Python)..

-4. If you have all the Pre-requisites you can run the application..
+4. If you have all the Pre-requisites you can run the application.

 ### Technologies and Pre-requisites